xlwings/xlwings-server/docs/authentication.md

 Single sign-on (SSO) is only available for Office.js add-ins.
 ```

+SSO means that the user's identity within Office (either a Microsoft account or a Microsoft 365 identity) is used.

 ### Enable SSO

 1. [Register your add-in as an app on the Microsoft Identity Platform](https://learn.microsoft.com/en-us/office/dev/add-ins/develop/register-sso-add-in-aad-v2)